Catalpa, Cattails & Kudzu

 rhizomatous perennial is generally considered a pernicious pest plant due

-with and displace desirable vegetation and disrupt ecosystems over a wide range
+compete with and displace desirable vegetation and disrupt ecosystems over a

-characteristics and consequences of cogon grass infestations are similarly
+These characteristics and consequences of cogon grass infestations are

-pest problems in lawns, pastures, golf courses, roadways, railways and other
+States have created pest problems in lawns, pastures, golf courses, roadways,

-right-of-ways, mine reclamation areas, plantations, forests, and recreational
+railways and other right-of-ways, mine reclamation areas, plantations, forests,

-and natural areas.
-Although the transport of this plant into and throughout the
+and recreational and natural areas.
+Although the transport of this plant into

-throughout the southeast gulf coast threatening forests, rangelands, natural
+gulf coast threatening forests, rangelands, natural areas, roadsides, and

 Horse Apple Trees: (Maclura pomifera)